 We have been actively responding to the coronavirus since it was first declared a pandemic in March.
 With extended drive-thru hours and distributions, we are constantly assessing how to help those who are affected.

 Miami Valley Tornado Response – May 2019

 On May 27, 2019, tornados ran through many parts of the Miami Valley, affecting thousands of people through tornado damage, flood damage, and power outages.

-We are working closely with first responders, Montgomery County Emergency Management Agency, Dayton Area Red Cross, and Wright Patt Credit Union to help minimize the effects of the tornados and address the needs that have been created.
+We worked closely with first responders, Montgomery County Emergency Management Agency, Dayton Area Red Cross, and Wright Patt Credit Union to help minimize the effects of the tornados and address the needs that have been created.

 Hurricane Michael Response – October 2018

 The Foodbank, in partnership with Wright Patt Credit Union, Sinclair Community College, and Ohio Medical Transport, collected donations for relief from Hurricane Michael.